Last updated on June 19th, 2019 at 12:28 pm

 Sock Holder Directions

 Start by cutting out the Lost and Found cut file on your Cricut in white vinyl.
+You can learn about uploading an SVG to Cricut Design Space here.
 Weed out the negative space and apply the transfer tape to the letters.
-(Learn more about using transfer tape here.)
+Learn more about using transfer tape here.

 Carefully peel back the transfer tape—your letters should peel away from the vinyl’s backing paper and adhere to the transfer tape.
 Place the transfer tape on your reclaimed wood, burnish, and peel back the transfer tape.